TL;DR

 But "start with the numbers" doesn't mean "stop at the average."
 The real insights come from how you slice and compare, not from the top-level score.

-Five Methods That Cover Most Quantitative Analysis
+Six Methods That Cover Most Quantitative Analysis

 2. Descriptive statistics.
 Mean, median, and standard deviation.
 The mean gives you the central tendency.
 The median tells you what the "typical" respondent actually said (useful when outliers pull the mean).
 Standard deviation tells you how much agreement exists: a low deviation means consensus, a high deviation means your respondents are split.
 For Net Promoter Score surveys, these basics drive most operational reporting.

 4. Trend analysis.
 Compare results against previous survey periods.
 Is satisfaction improving, declining, or flat?
 Trend data is only useful if you're asking the same questions the same way each time.
 Change the wording or the scale, and you've broken comparability.
 Quarterly or monthly surveys with consistent questions build the trendline you need.
+Amazon reportedly tracks weekly feedback trends on specific fulfillment metrics, comparing week-over-week shifts rather than absolute scores.

 How to Analyze Open-Ended Survey Responses